sebastiendetheve/Generative-AI-Module-Dauphine-2025/resources/Project_Generative_AI_subject_No1.md

 ## Suggestion of the way of work

+- USE CURSOR AS MUCH AS YOU CAN TO GENERATE CODE

 - Start with comprehending the data using the sample file and establishing a clear objective for your application, and how your application will look like / work.